 - Choose a doctor and hospital with experience in OUD and methadone and buprenorphine during labor and delivery.
 It is helpful to go on a tour of the hospital. - Your daily methadone and buprenorphine dose will not treat pain. - Discuss pain control with your medical team.
-You may want to meet with the anesthesia doctor. - If you plan to have a repeat cesarean, you should discuss postpartum pain. - Be sure to tell the doctors in Labor and Delivery that you are taking methadone or buprenorphine so that you are not given certain medications that can cause additional complications.
+You may want to meet with the anesthesia doctor.

+Be sure to tell the doctors in Labor and Delivery that you are taking methadone or buprenorphine so that you are not given certain medications that can cause additional complications.